-POLICIES Policy 3.7.4.1 Waste management within the business industrial portions of the Plan area will be provided by a qualified waste management provided under a contract to be managed by the Business Lot Owner's Association (BLOA).
-Policy 3.7.4.2 The provision of waste management within the Hamlet Mixed-Use Area will be determined via the preparation of a Master Site Development Plan (MSDP), to be confirmed at the future subdivision stage.
+Policy 3.7.4.1 Waste management within the business industrial portions of the Plan area will be provided by a qualified waste management provided under a contract to be managed by the Business Lot Owner's Association (BLOA).
+Policy 3.7.4.2 The provision of waste management within the Hamlet Mixed Lise Area will be determined.